 Angana P. Chatterji

 Co-Chair, Political Conflict, Gender, & People's Rights Initiative

-In Kashmir, Chatterji co-founded (2008), and was co-convener of (2008-2012), the People’s Tribunal on Human Rights and Justice.
+Previously, in Kashmir, Chatterji co-founded (2008), and was co-convener of (2008-2012), the People’s Tribunal on Human Rights and Justice.
 In conjunction, she was a Member of the Drafting Committee on Minimum Standards, Second World Congress on Psychosocial Restitution in 2010.
-Her collaborative work investigating the unknown, unmarked and mass graves of Kashmir called international attention to the need for accountability to the victims and the families of the disappeared.
+Her collaborative work investigating the unknown, unmarked, and mass graves of Kashmir called international attention to the need for accountability to the victims and the families of the disappeared.
 In 2005, Chatterji founded the People’s Tribunal on Religious Freedom and Human Rights in Odisha.
 In 2004, Chatterji served on a two-person independent commission on displacement and rehabilitation in the Narmada Valley.
-In 1984, Chatterji worked in the post-violence camps for Sikh victims-survivors in Delhi.
+In 1984, Chatterji participated in solidarity actions following the pogrom targeting the Sikh community in Delhi.

 Chatterji taught doctoral seminars in anthropology and philosophical foundations of education in 2013-2014 at the University of San Francisco’s School of Education as Adjunct Professor.
 Previously, Chatterji served on the faculty in the Department of Social and Cultural Anthropology at the California Institute of Integral Studies, where she co-created a graduate curriculum in postcolonial anthropology as Professor (2009-2011), Associate Professor (2000-2009), and Adjunct Professor (1997-2000).
 Between 1989-2002, Chatterji worked with the Indian Social Institute and Planning Commission of India, and as Director of Research at the Asia Forest Network, initially housed at the University of California, Berkeley.